alexfernandez/loadtest/doc/cloud-performance.md

 Effective rps:       68044
 ```

-Next a laptop with a processor: Intel Core i7-9750H (courtesy of Javier Sánchez Criado).
+Next a laptop with a CPU: Intel Core i7-9750H (courtesy of Javier Sánchez Criado).
 Result: **42 krps**, tied for the weakest of the bunch.

 ```